eoncarlyle/januaryplayground/README.md

 - [x] Somehow possible to get negative balances
 - [x] Prevent the multiple-notification spam: do something similar as was done for the quote staleness
 - [x] Prevent 204s on cancel-all from killing market maker
-- [ ] Prevent prices of -1 in market transactions

 Subsequent things I could do